-Warriors in World War I: Sikh Art and Heritage is organized by Phoenix Art Museum.
-The Museum expresses its appreciation to the Khanuja family for their support of Asian art.
+Warriors of World War I: Sikh Art and Heritage is organized by Phoenix Art Museum.
+This exhibition is made possible through the generosity of the Sikh Heritage Fund.

 Media images and credit lines: Download here